Articles on: Capture

 Fallback Handling

-If the external camera disconnects during an event (cable comes loose, battery dies), ALIVE automatically falls back to the iPad camera.
+If the external camera disconnects during an event (cable comes loose, battery dies), ALIVE automatically falls back to the built-in camera.
 Your booth keeps running — no downtime, no guest interruptions.

 Tips